openvinotoolkit/model_server/docs/model_server_rest_api_kfs.md

 }
 <3240000 bytes of the whole data batch for model_input tensor>
 ```

+*sending strings inside binary extension also require preceding every batch by 4 bytes, litte endian, that contains its size.

 Check [how binary data is handled in OpenVINO Model Server](./binary_input.md) for more informations.